Maillol/aiohttp-pydantic/README.rst

 Inject Path Parameters
 ~~~~~~~~~~~~~~~~~~~~~~

-To declare a path parameters, you must declare your argument as a `positional-only parameters`_:
+To declare a path parameter, you must declare your argument as a `positional-only parameters`_:

 Example: